highcharts/highcharts/docs/dashboards/custom-component.md

     }
 ```

 Then, depending on what the Component is expected to do, the options are limitless.
-In this example, one `iframe` element will be added, which will accept one attribute from options, which is `videoId`, and since the iframe element needs it size to be defined, the resize method is extended to update ths size of the element.
+In this example, one `iframe` element will be added, which will accept one attribute from options, which is `videoId`, and since the iframe element needs it size to be defined, the resize method is extended to update the size of the element.

-At the end, the new YouTubeComponent class needs to be addded to the registry, using the `Component.addComponent` method.
+At the end, the new `YouTubeComponent` class needs to be addded to the registry, using the `Component.addComponent` method.

-Whole custom code looks like that:
+The custom code looks like below:

 ```js
 class YouTubeComponent extends Component {